llcernicchiaro/llcernicchiaro/README.md

 - 👋 Hi, I’m Lorenzo Cernicchiaro
-- 👀 I’m interested in web and mobile development with javascript
+- 👀 I’m interested in web and mobile development with Javascript
-- 🌱 I’m currently learning serverless, aws tools, nodeJS, etc.
+- 🌱 I’m currently learning about serverless, AWS tools, NodeJS, etc.
-- 📫 How to reach me @_lorenzolopes or @llcernicchiaro on social media
+- 📫 You can reach me @_lorenzolopes or @llcernicchiaro on social media